Selected topics in Quality and Patient Safety (DHV350)

 • Organize and present selected research literature on quality and patient safety and lead discussions in open seminars/groups.

-• Search for and apply research literature to analyze a self-selected research problem that can be developed into a scientific article.
+• Search for and apply research literature to analyze a self-selected research problem.

 Required prerequisite knowledge